nicklemmon/recipes/_recipes/skillet-chicken-bulgogi.md

 review:     0

 #=== Stuff for the Sidebar ===#
-cooktime:   20 minutes
+cookTime:   20 minutes
-numserved:    4
+numServed:    4
 source:     http://allrecipes.com

 #=== Stuff for the ingredients list ===#